msalloum/ds504/ClusteringExample/readme.md

 topics then generate words based on their probability distribution.
 In other words, LDA assumes a document is made from the following steps:

 1. Determine the number of words in a document.
-Let‚Äôs say our document has 6 words.
+LetÄôs say our document has 6 words.

 2. Determine the mixture of topics in that document.
-For example, the document might contain 1/2 the topic ‚Äúhealth‚Äù and 1/2 the topic ‚Äúvegetables.‚Äù
+For example, the document might contain 1/2 the topic Äúhealth and 1/2 the topic Äúvegetables.

-3. Using each topic‚Äôs multinomial distribution, output words to fill the document‚Äôs word slots.
-In our example, the ‚Äúhealth‚Äù topic is 1/2 our document, or 3 words.
-The ‚Äúhealth‚Äù topic might have the word ‚Äúdiet‚Äù at 20% probability or ‚Äúexercise‚Äù at 15%, so it will fill the document word slots based on those probabilities.
+3. Using each topicÄôs multinomial distribution, output words to fill the documentÄôs word slots.
+In our example, the health topic is 1/2 our document, or 3 words.
+The health topic might have the word diet at 20\% probability or Äúexercise at 15\%, so it will fill the document word slots based on those probabilities.

 Given this assumption of how documents are created, LDA backtracks and tries to figure out what topics would create those documents in the first place.

-Data cleaning is absolutely crucial for generating a useful topic model: as the saying goes, ‚Äúgarbage in, garbage out.‚Äù The steps below are common to most natural language processing methods:
+Data cleaning is absolutely crucial for generating a useful topic model: as the saying goes, Äúgarbage in, garbage out.Äù The steps below are common to most natural language processing methods:

 -   Tokenizing: converting a document to its atomic elements.